davidnoq/Foodcraft/sprint4.md

 `POST /api/signup`: Registers a new user.

-`POST /api/recipes`: Generates a new recipe for user.
+`POST /api/recipes`: Generates a 5 recipe recommendations for user.

 `DELETE /api/recipes`: Clears a user's recipe list.

+`GET /api/recipes/:ID/instructions`: returns instructions for the specificed recipe.

+`GET /api/user`: returns username of currently logged-in user.

+`DELETE /api/recipes/:ID`: deletes the specified recipe from the user's recipe list.

+`GET /api/userRecipe/:ID`: returns a specific recipe within a user's list.

+`POST /api/recipes/featured`: generates a random recipe using Spoonacular's custom endpoint and adds it to the user's list.

+`POST /api/recipes/:ID`: adds the specified recipe to the database with the corresponding user ID.

 ## Authentication and Authorization
 Authentication is performed using JWT access tokens.
 When a user successfully authenticates using their credentials, a JWT access token is generated and returned in the response.
 This access token can be used to authenticate future requests by including it in the Authorization header of the request.